Olaf Tveitmoe

-Olaf Anders Tveitmoe (December 7, 1865 - March 19, 1923) was a Norwegian-born American teacher, newspaper editor, and labor leader.
+Olaf Anders Tveitmoe (December 7, 1865 – March 19, 1923) was a Norwegian-born American teacher, newspaper editor, and labor leader.
 Tveitmoe was a leading trade union functionary for the construction industry in the state of California for the first two decades of the 20th century.
 He was the founding editor of the weekly newspaper Organized Labor, which he edited for 20 years.
 He is best remembered for tangential trade union activity as the founder and president from 1904 to 1912 of the Asiatic Exclusion League, a political organization which sought to bolster American domestic wage levels by restricting immigration from Japan, China, and Korea.

-Biography

-Early years
+Early life

 Olaf Anders Tveitmoe was born at Valdres in Oppland, Norway.
 He emigrated to the United States in 1882, settling in Holden Township, Goodhue County, Minnesota, where he worked variously as a farmhand.
 He entered a college preparatory program at St. Olaf's School (today's St. Olaf College) in the fall of 1886, gaining admission to the college program at St. Olaf's.
 Tveitmoe's college career proved to be short-lived, however, as he dropped out of the program in the 30th week of a 36-week program during his Freshman year.